Alexander Soros: Investment career

 Soros is the only family member sitting on the investment committee for Soros Fund Management, the vehicle which The Wall Street Journal says is managing the $25bn for the family and the charitable foundation.

 Other activities

 Soros is credited as a producer of several movies, including Trial by Fire and The Kleptocrats.
 Soros is a visiting assistant professor of political studies at Bard College, where he has been a postdoctoral fellow at the Hannah Arendt Center for Politics and Humanities.
 Additionally, Soros is a member of the board of trustees at Bard.

+In 2026, Soros has pledged to funnel $30 billion to fight antisemitism and also combat anti-Muslim hate by funding various justice organizations in the United States.

 Publications

 In 2014, Soros contributed an essay to the book God, Faith and Identity from the Ashes: Reflections of Children and Grandchildren of Holocaust Survivors.

-Soros' writing has appeared in The Guardian, Politico, The Miami Herald, The Sun-Sentinel, and The Forward.
+Soros's writing has appeared in The Guardian, Politico, The Miami Herald, The Sun-Sentinel, and The Forward.

 Personal life

 Soros lives in Manhattan.
 He had been dating Huma Abedin since at least May 2024, when they appeared together at the Met Gala.
 He married Abedin on June 14, 2025, after an eleven-month engagement.
 Guests in attendance at the wedding included various Democratic political leaders, Hollywood celebrities and other high-profile individuals such as Anna Wintour.